That-Dev-Girl-Sites/jhalabi.com/_posts/2017-10-01-medication-and-logistics.md

   - pregnancy
 tags:
   - conception
+excerpt: I am starting to prep for my next attempt.
 ---

 I am starting to prep for my next attempt.
 This one will be medicated, which is terrifying in and of itself.
 I will be on I'll be on Clomid _(a pill taken orally)_, Prometrium _(a pill taken vaginally, which should be interesting)_, and Ovedril _(a syringe and I just don't want to know yet)_.